 My Borneo adventure started in the Malaysian portion of the island which actually belongs to three countries.
-Brunei and Indonesia join Malaysia to form the most bio-diverse place in the world.
+Brunei and Indonesia join Malaysia to form the most bio-perse place in the world.
 I spent my first week on the massive island in Kuching, the largest city in Borneo and the capital of Sarawak, the western Malaysian part of the island.
-I was astonished by the nature I encountered, giant Orangutans, divine food, and otherworldy hospitality in Kuching.
+I was astonished by the nature I encountered, giant Orangutans, pine food, and otherworldy hospitality in Kuching.

 As I’m not typically amused by kitschy things I don’t have many photos of the numerous cat statues to share with you but I will tell you that they aren’t random–Kuching means cat in Malay!
 Animal nicknames rein strong in this land that has 185 species of mammals, 530 species of birds, 166 species of snakes, 104 species of lizards, and more.
 Sarawak is known as the land of the hornbills, although sadly I didn’t see any here.
 Too bad as it’s considered lucky to see them flying overhead.
 There are fifty-four species of hornbills, eight of which live in Sarawak including the Rhinoceros hornbill which is the state bird of Sarawak.
 I did see many more fascinating animals, discover which and where below!